litestar-org/litestar/docs/usage/5-responses.md

 When you specify a response_class in multiple places, the closest layer to the response handler will take precedence.
-That is, the `response_class` specified on the route handler takes precedence over the one specified on the controller or router, which in turn take precedence over the one specified on the app level.
+That is, the `response_class` specified on the route handler takes precedence over the one specified on the controller or router, which will in turn take precedence over the one specified on the app level.
 You can therefore easily override response classes as needed.

 ## Returning Responses Directly